Password synchronization is any process or technology

 management system to other systems and applications.

-- Web-based password synchronization, where users are asked
+- Web-based password synchronization, where users

-to change all of their passwords at once, using a web application.
+change all of their passwords at once, using a web application.

 One of the core features of Hitachi ID Password Manager is password